 What is Helm?

-Helm is a package manager for Kubernetes.
+Helm is a package manager for Kubernetes, and ideal for Gitops Kubernetes.
 It’s a convenient way for packaging collections of YAML files with a Helm chart for the Kubernetes application and allowing distribution with a Helm repository.

 Maintaining Kubernetes manifests is time-consuming and tedious and this is why Helm is helpful!